Wind power in the Netherlands: Future offshore wind farms

+Offshore grid

+Early offshore wind farms were responsible for installing their own offshore grid infrastructure to connect their wind farm to the main electricity grid.
+From 2016 onwards, the national grid operator TenneT has been designated as the offshore grid operator and is responsible for the construction of transmission infrastructure at sea.

+Wind farms are connected via standardised connections of 700 megawatts (MW) AC or 2 gigawatts (GW) HVDC for larger wind farms located further offshore.
+Through the standardisation of these offshore platforms, the government hopes to significantly reduce the overall development, construction and maintenance costs.

 Luchterduinen

 The Eneco Luchterduinen wind farm was officially opened in September 2015 and is a 50/50 joint venture between Dutch energy company Eneco and Japan's Mitsubishi corporation.
 The 129 MW Eneco Luchterduinen wind farm is located 23 km off the coast between Zandvoort and Noordwijk cities in the Netherlands.
 The farm consists of 43 Vestas V112 turbines of 3 MW capacity each.
-A further 228 MW of installed capacity will be added when completed.